Ellen White Investigation

 The actual words of God are recorded in the Bible -

-Question: How could "the child Jesus" be taught the "very words" that he gave to Moses if Moses was only inspired with thoughts and not the very words of God?
+Question: How could "the child Jesus" be taught the "very words" that he gave to Moses if only the thoughts and not the words of Moses were inspired?

 Ellen White herself claimed verbal inspiration (at times)